Tjabooo/bevy-fps-shooter/README.md

 # bevy-fps-shooter

-A VERY work-in-progress game made using Bevy (MonoGame alternative).
-My introduction to game development as a whole, as well as the Rust language.
+Target shooter FPS-style game made in Bevy (MonoGame alternative) My introduction to game development and Rust
+Some bugs still remain, however I will not be working further on this project.
+It will stay as is.